 This office processes all applications for admissions to the RI Veterans Home and will conduct home visits, if needed, for those veterans applying for admission.
 Other services handled by this office include casework, counseling, referral, budget management, and completion of claims (i.e. pensions, compensations, social security).

 The Veterans Affairs Office also provides information needed for the admission team at the Rhode Island Veterans Home to assign the proper level of nursing care to the veterans it serves.
 In addition, staff at the Veterans Affairs Office work with all state veteran services organizations to assist veterans with their requests for services.

-Visit the Rhode Island Veterans Services website for more information on any of these programs.
+Visit the Rhode Island Division of Veterans Affairs website for more information on any of these programs.